 He shook his head to snap himself out of it.
 There were no ghosts in the graveyard tonight, as far as he could see.
 He'd collect his bounty and be gone, then.
 Forcing his feet to move, he passed the crooked fencepost and tramped between the overgrown plots.
 Many of them were small.
 He remembered that white lights called ghost candles are supposed to appear above the graves of children.
 He walked a little faster.
 The familiar owl called out again.
 It had become a comforting noise, by this time.

-There it was again: long, low, and cold as the grave dirt beneath Adrian's feet.
-His knees knocked together, and his bones rattled, and his blood turned to water.
+There it was again: long, low, and cold as the grave beneath Adrian's feet.
+His knees knocked together and his blood turned to water.
 He turned, he ran, he stumbled and fell and stood and ran again.
 Let Connor or Abigael or anyone else call him a coward if they wanted to.
-Some things were simply not worth being brave over.
+Some things were simply not worth being brave about.

 Palms sweating, Adrian grabbed the remains of the old bed and pulled it toward the door.
 It might not keep a ghost out, but it was the Burns way to act on a problem, and the only options were to barricade himself in or make a break for it.
 Remembering that his father had opted to run, Adrian elected to stay put.

-She had a somewhat ragged look about her, like someone too long hiking while ill-prepared for it—her hair in particular was a fright—but it was definitely her.
+She had a somewhat ragged look about her, like someone too long hiking while ill-prepared for it—her hair in particular was a fright—but it looked like her.
 Adrian rubbed his eyes just to be sure.
 Then she started beating him on the shoulder and removed all uncertainty.

 "Idiot!" she said.
 "Louse!
 Cad!"